 Have you found that your waist:hip ratio is higher than the safe limit?
 Don’t worry – there are ways to reduce your visceral fat to healthier levels.
 Follow our tips for improved health:

 - Not so fast...food!

 Saturated fats, refined carbohydrates and sugars contribute heavily to our storage of fat.
 Firstly, try replacing sugar with healthy natural sweeteners in moderation.
 Eating healthy fats like extra virgin olive oil, avocados and walnuts, or fermented foods like kimchi, live yoghurt and miso can benefit your insulin balance, gut bacteria, hormones, and weight management.

 - Lean and clean protein

 Beat hunger and reduce insulin spikes with healthy protein choices.
-Avoid greasy hamburgers, bacon and processed sausages in favour of wild-caught fish, lean meats such as turkey or chicken, and free-range eggs.
+Avoid greasy hamburgers, bacon and processed sausages in favour of fish, lean meats such as turkey or chicken, and free-range eggs.

 - Lose the booze?